Up to 1 year of part-time study.

 For more information on the application process and closing dates, see the How to apply webpage.
 If you're still having problems, please contact us for assistance.

 Students who have completed the Graduate Certificate of Epidemiology Intelligence will be eligible to receive 4 units of credit and articulate to:

 or receive 2 units of credit and articulate to

 The worldwide demand for qualified health professionals is at an all-time high.
 Deakin’s Graduate Certificate of Epidemiology Intelligence enables you to join organisations focused on solving a broad range of health issues, including cancer, reproductive health, obesity, food security, violence and HIV.

-Some areas you’ll be prepared to work in include:
+Some areas you will be prepared to work in include:

 - health departments in all levels of government